www.badgerland.co.uk

 Sett

-Badgers are common over most of Britain, living in a wide variety of habitats (though they remain very secretive and elusive mammals).
+Badgers are common over most of Britain, living in a wide variety of habitats (though they remain very secretive and elusive noctunal mammals).

 A simple sett is made up of a single tunnel, with a sleeping chamber at the end.
 However, most setts have several entrance holes, and lots of tunnels which link up with each other.
 The tunnels also link up with sleeping and nursery chambers.
 The tunnels may have several interlinking passages underground; and may also be arranged so as to provide a constant supply of clean fresh air through the sett in most weathers.
 Accordingly, entrances may sometimes be on different levels to help stale air rise through the sett and be dissipated into the surrounding woodland.